 On each day of December, have the child gently poke their finger through the paper of that day’s slot to get a treat.

-This artilce was posted on Thursday, December 1st, 2011 at 1:21 pm and is filed under Advent Calendars, Arts and Crafts, Christmas, Christmas Crafts, Holiday Crafts, Holidays Around the World.
+This article was posted on Thursday, December 1st, 2011 at 1:21 pm and is filed under Advent Calendars, Arts and Crafts, Christmas, Christmas Crafts, Holiday Crafts, Holidays Around the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.